-It’ll come as no surprise to anyone who follows me on social media that I love a good rant.
+It will come as no surprise to anyone who follows me on social media that I love a good rant.
 Forget politics or footy, though — one thing always gets me more hot under the collar than anything: poorly reasoned/researched lists about UK hip hop.

 I’m happy to admit I’m a bit of a purist, but I certainly wasn’t the only one having a go at Noisey’s recent run down of the ‘Greatest UK MCs of All Time’.
 I won’t begrudge the guys at the top — after all, the likes of Skepta and Wiley have done plenty for grime both here and abroad.
 The hip hop element of the list is a completely shambles, though, underrating key figures in the scene’s history or overlooking them entirely.

 Emcees missed out include: Possessed, Professor Green Stig of the Dump, Kyza, Lowkey, M9, Jam Baxter, Skinnyman, Respek BA and Life MC.
 Legends like Jehst and Klashnekoff, who released classic albums that influenced an entire generation of rappers, are ranked alongside/below Stormzy and Swiss from So Solid Crew.